 Other material is currently being located, edited, and cleaned up (but not too much).
+New music is being fussed over, as well.
 News regarding subsequent tracks and releases will be posted here.

 If you’d like to buy stuff, need more information, or just want to chat, you can reach me at paul [at] funharm [dot] com.

 In early December, I spent a week at my favorite place, Mono Lake.

 The weather, for 7700 feet high-desert elevation at the eastern foot of the Sierra, in early December, was disturbingly mild.
 I was hoping for cloudy days and some snow, but there was none of the latter and little of the former.
 I did a lot of reading, writing, taking photos and videos, offroading in my truck, some volunteer work, and relaxing (somewhat).